Jul 20, 2022 | Flooring Canada

 Also known as chair leg floor protectors and furniture floor protectors, these come in a variety of shapes, sizes, and colors, making it easy to find ones that suit your chairs.
 Instead of putting down a sheet of plastic to limit the chance of scuffing up your floors, this type of floor protector is unobtrusive, made of felt that sticks to the bottom of your furniture, and is a savior for hardwood floors.
 Traditional felt furniture pads are best suited for coffee tables or dining room tables that aren’t expected to move around much.
 They are usually sold in packs that run less than $20.

 There is a non-slip plastic alternative to felt pads that are slightly more costly but perfect for furniture that is more prone to sliding.
 If you are struggling to choose between non-slip and regular furniture pads, think of the kind of furniture you are planning move.
 For example, for furniture like couches or chairs that are likely to shift from people plopping down on them, the non-slip plastic pads protect your floors better against these kinds of scratches.

 This option is more or less self-explanatory.
 It is a thin sheet of plastic that removes any possibility of scratches.
 It is most frequently found in home offices, as the constant getting up and down from your chair or spinning around can create marks on your floors.
 You may also find plastic mats in entryways because of the high foot traffic in that area and dirt that’s tracked in from outside.
 These plastic mats provide a simple solution to eliminate any possibility of scrapes and scratches in that area.

 Don’t just yearn for forever young floors; make that dream a reality by getting some floor protectors.
-Find your local Flooring Canada store to speak to an expert that can help you find the perfect floor protectors for your home.
+Find your local Flooring America store to speak to an expert that can help you find the perfect floor protectors for your home.
 After all, we enjoy talking all things flooring!